alenastern/Sunlight_FOIA/README.md

 This project is currently completed and all documents in this repository are final files.
 The requirements.txt file is currently undergoing updates (10/9/18)

+The requirements.txt file is up to date (12/26/18)

 ## Project Results
 * Blog Posts:
   * [Overview of Key Findings](https://sunlightfoundation.com/2018/10/09/research-cities-save-time-on-records-requests-by-doing-open-data-right/)